 The All button will change the words to the selected color.
 The Random (crossed arrows) will change the color of each word to a random color.
 Tapping repeatedly on the Random button will cycle through different color pattern for the words in the sentences.

 The Undo button located at the right of the color selection row will undo all of the actions that were completed since the last the preview screen was updated.
 Press the Update Preview button located beneath the sentences in the Customize Content section to see the changes in the Preview screen, located in the top right section of the display.

 You can check the "Lock" buttons option to keep the words locked on the row that they are in.
 Uncheck this option to allow free movement of words across rows

 The Preview Screen, located in the top right of the interface will display items as you update your work.
-After you complete making the lesson, the Preview screen provides a way to play the lesson and check if any changes are needed.
+After you complete making the lesson activity, the Preview screen provides a way to play the lesson activity and check if any changes are needed.

 In the Text section, located beneath the Preview Screen, you can select the font, font size, font color, and font shadow.

 In the Background section, under Theme, you can choose a Snowflake theme from a drop-down menu for the background of the lesson activity, or under Background you can use the green Browse button to open a file browser, and then select an image from your hard drive or from the internet.

 In the Gameplay section, you can wt the words to appear in the same order and the same rows that they appear in the Manage Content screen.
 The Randomize option will shuffle the word order in each row.
 All Random shuffles the words all over the rows.
 In this section, you can activate and set a timer.

 The Community button lets you upload your lesson activity directly to the Snowflake Community.
 Select the Export button to save the lesson activity to your hard drive or other storage location.
 To interact with the lesson activity in full-screen mode, press Play.